This post pertains only to Camas High School Knowledge Bowl

 Substitutions – Substitutions in both the Varsity and JV meets will be allowed after question #15 AND #30, since each oral round will consist of 45 questions.

 “Championship” Round – The 3rd Oral Round will be conducted as a Championship Round.
 Scores obtained previously during the day will be used to determine how teams are grouped for this round.
 Only the scores obtained during the 3rd Oral Round will determine final team places.
 All ties will be broken as needed.

 Breaking Ties – Ties between rounds will be broken by comparing previous scores.
 For example, if a tie exists after Oral #1, the written round score will be used, while if a tie exists after Oral #2, the scores after Oral #1 will be used, and so on.
 If these are also tied, a coin toss will be used.
 The only exceptions are when state qualifying places are involved at the end of Oral Round #2 or the Championship Round (Oral Round #3).
 In such a case, a 10-question playoff will be held for the two teams involved (or 15 questions for three teams).
 If still tied, questions will be read in sets of 5 until the tie is broken.

-Qualifying for State – The top two finishing 4A schools, the top four 3A schools, the top three 2A schools, the top three 1A schools, and the top two B schools will each qualify a team for the State Tournament.
+Qualifying for State – The top finishing 4A school, the top two 3A schools, the top four 2A schools, the top two 1A schools, and the top four B schools will each qualify a team for the State Tournament.
 (Keep in mind the state rule that each school may send only one team to state.)

 State Meet T-Shirts – Please note that on the state website you will find information about ordering this year’s commemorative State Meet T-Shirt.
 This is our fundraiser for the year, so please consider buying a shirt, whether you’re going to State or not.
 Shirts will be provided by CHS Knowledge Bowl to any CHS qualifying team.